battlecode/battlecode-scaffold-2017/README.md

 ### Match Sets

-This year, each match between two teams consists of a set of games.
-To run multiple games in a match, use the add and remove buttons below the map dropdown box to add maps to the list.
-A game will be played on each map in the list, in order.
-If you don't add any maps, the match will consist of one game, on the map selected in the dropdown box.
+This year, each game between two teams consists of a set of matches.
+To run multiple matches in a game, use the menu in the client to select a series of maps.
+A match will be played on each map in the list, in order.

-## Debugging your Player

-Normally, the software computes the match well ahead of what is being currently viewed.
-However, selecting "compute and view match synchronously" from the match dialog puts the software in "lockstep mode", where the computation and viewing move in lockstep.
-This is generally slower than running them independently, but it allows for some interesting debugging features.

-While in lockstep mode, right-clicking on an open square in the map brings up a menu that lets you add new units to the map.
-Right-clicking on an existing unit allows you to set its control bits, which the robot's player can query and react to.
-You can also drag-and-drop units on the map.

-These debugging features are intended to help you test your robots in situations that might otherwise be hard to get them into (e.g., what happens if one of my archons gets cut off from the rest...?).
-However, if the players are not written defensively, these unexpected manual changes can interfere with their control logic.
-Keep this in mind when using the debugging features.

-Also, during the tournament and scrimmages, you will not be able to manually affect the game in this way.

 ## Uploading your Player

-You should upload a zip or jar file containing your team's source code.
+You should upload a jar file containing your team's source code.

-First, your player must use the package name `teamXXX` where XXX is your team number.
-This means that the first line of every Java file should be in the format `package teamXXX;`.

-Next, there are four ways to generate the zip or jar file to upload:

-1. You can build this jar automatically using the command `ant -Dteam=teamXXX jar`
-2. You can create a zip file of the `src/teamXXX` directory.
-3. With Eclipse, run the `Jar Team for Upload` (dropdown under play button with toolbox) and for the label, make sure to pick `teamXXX` where XXX is your team number.
-4. With IntelliJ, run `Jar Player`.
-You first have to set your team with `Views / Tool Windows / Ant Build / Battlecode 2016 Scaffold / Properties / Execution`).
+This year, there are no restrictions on the package your player's code may be placed in; only that your `run(RobotController rc)` method be in a file named `RobotPlayer.java`. (or `RobotPlayer.scala`!)

+To build this jar, run the gradle task `jarForUpload`.
+This can be done from an IDE, or from the command line.

 Then, go to http://www.battlecode.org/contestants/upload/ and upload this file.
 The website will attempt to compile your program and if it succeeds, then you can go challenge other teams to scrimmages.

 ## Maps

-This year, the map files (the XML map files) are packaged into the battlecode jar.
+This year, the map files are packaged into the battlecode jar.
 You can access the map files at https://github.com/battlecode/battlecode-server/tree/master/src/main/battlecode/world/resources if you are curious.
 In addition, you can write your own maps and place them in the `maps` folder.
 Any maps placed there will be discovered by the client.
 For more help about how to write your own map files, check the specs.

 We recommend using the map editor to create maps.
-To run the map editor, use `ant mapeditor` or run `Map Editor`.
-This will open up a map editor.
-There are video lecture tutorials on how to use the map editor.
-The map editor at the moment does not allow you to specify the zombie spawn schedule, so you will have to insert that yourself into the XML file after the XML file has been created.

-## Advanced Configuration

-The Battlecode distribution includes a configuration file, `bc.conf`, that allows you to tweak some of the software's settings.
-Appendix A contains a listing of configurable properties.

-The properties can also be set in any way that Java properties are set.
-This includes using `-D[property]=[value]` on the `java` or `ant` command line.
+The map editor can be ran from the client.
+Instructions can be found within the client.

 ## Appendix A: Configuration Properties and Command-line Arguments